Virginia Motorcycle Helmet Laws

 Can you wear any helmet on a motorcycle?

 You can’t wear just any helmet on a motorcycle if you’re riding in the Commonwealth of Virginia.
-You need to choose one that’s approved by the ANSI or DOT, because those helmets will protect you properly.
+You need to choose one approved by the ANSI or DOT, because those helmets will protect you properly.

 How do you know if a helmet is road legal?

 DOT or ANSI approval shows that a helmet is road legal.
-You also want to purchase your helmet brand new, because you don’t know the history behind a used helmet.
+You also want to purchase your helmet brand new because you don’t know the history behind a used helmet.
 Motorcycle helmets that have been in an accident, or those that have been dropped onto a hard surface, can lose some of their protective abilities.
 It’s better to avoid that risk, and also to buy the highest quality helmet you can afford.

 What are the risks of not wearing a motorcycle helmet?

 If you’re in a motorcycle accident and you aren’t wearing a helmet, you can face contributory negligence claims that could reduce or eliminate the amount of compensation you could otherwise recover.
 You may also have injuries that are much more severe, including a traumatic brain injury, or spinal cord injury.
-While a helmet isn’t a guarantee of avoiding these issues, it greatly reduces your risk of serious head injury or death in a motorcycle accident.
+While a helmet doesn’t guarantee avoiding these issues, it greatly reduces your risk of serious head injury or death in a motorcycle accident.

 What are the best motorcycle helmet tips for maximum safety?

 For maximum safety, consider the following motorcycle helmet tips: